mattermost/docs/source/onboard/migrating-from-hipchat-to-mattermost.rst

 #.
 In the **Password** and **Confirm Password** fields, create a password to protect your archive files (Store this password as it is not saved anywhere else).
 #.
 Click **Export**.
 Once the export is done, you will receive an email with a link to download the file.

-*If you’re unable to use the Group Export Dashboard, use the Command Line Interface to export:*
+*If you’re unable to use the Group Export Dashboard, use the command line interface to export*

 #.
 Go to **CLI**.
 #.
 Enter ``hipchat export --export  -p your_password``.